 Keep the following limitations in mind when managing eDiscovery cases and investigations that use of compliance boundaries.

 When creating and running a Content Search, you can select content locations that are outside of your agency.
-However, because of the search permissions filter, content from those locations won't be included in the search results.
+However, because of the search permissions filter, content from those locations isn't included in the search results.

 Compliance boundaries don't apply to holds in eDiscovery cases.
 That means an eDiscovery manager in one agency can place a user in a different agency on hold.
 However, the compliance boundary will be enforced if the eDiscovery manager searches the content locations of the user who was placed on hold.
 That means the eDiscovery manager won't be able search the user's content locations, even though they were able to place the user on hold.

 Also, hold statistics will only apply to content locations in the agency.